FAAREQTI/Projectdata/README.md

 # Data science project End2end

-Welcome to the end-to-end project developed in collaboration with d2p company.
+Welcome to the end-to-end project.
 This comprehensive data science endeavor is centered around the prediction of quantities for a supermarket business.
 Through this project, we aim to delve into various aspects of data engineering, data analysis, and forecasting, fostering a deeper understanding of these domains while delivering valuable insights for supermarket operations.
 Join us on this journey as we explore the intricate world of data-driven decision-making in the retail industry.

 ## Project description